Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 - JS script was also used to enable the hiding and appearing function of the scores once the quizzes were completed. elements of the website.

-- **JQuery**: Supported specific functionalities (e.g. the scroll button) within the site through simplifying ‘Document Object Model’ (DOM) manipulation (Developer.mozilla.org, 2021).
+- **JQuery**: Supported specific functionalities (e.g. confetti animation) within the site through simplifying ‘Document Object Model’ (DOM) manipulation (Developer.mozilla.org, 2021).

 ### **5.2 Applications, Libraries and Resources**